Inpatient Rehab for Drugs and Alcohol

 Although more research is needed, existing research is beginning to show a correlation between length of stay in a controlled rehabilitation program and successful treatment outcomes.
 Three separate studies assessing treatment outcomes in women showed high treatment success rates among the women who stayed in inpatient/residential treatment for 6 months or longer.4

-Does Insurance Cover Inpatient or Residential Rehab?
+Does Insurance Cover Inpatient Rehab?

 The cost of rehab varies due to many factors, including but not limited to your rehab provider, length of treatment, services rendered, and your insurance provider.
 Your insurance provider may cover some or all of your cost of treatment.
 The Affordable Care Act (ACA) expanded coverage of behavioral health services, including mental health and substance abuse services, in most public and private insurance providers.5 However, many insurance plans may not cover the entire cost of treatment.
 It is important to determine your coverage by checking with your insurance provider.
 You can call the number on the back of your insurance card or go to the provider’s website to verify your coverage for substance abuse and mental health services.

-How to Choose Inpatient or Residential Rehab
+How to Choose an Inpatient Treatment Center

 Substance abuse treatment is a process that doesn’t have a defined ending.
 Instead, substance abuse treatment needs to constantly be evaluated and updated based on your changing needs and goals.
 It’s important to speak to a trusted medical professional in order to determine what your unique treatment needs are and whether inpatient or residential treatment is best for you.